clearga/intro-to-sequelize/README.md

 ```
 sequelize db:migrate
 ```

+> If you get an error after running the command above, look at your config.json file and search for typos, making sure the database name, your postgres username, and password are all spelled correctly.

 If you need to undo the last migration, this command will undo the last migration that was applied to the database.